Echobasics [start] [author] [print] [impressum]

 Left: inferior basal akynesia, inferior medial hypokinesia in the two-chamber view.
 Notice the absence of myocardial thickening in the akinetic segment.

-Right: dyskinesia of the LV apex.
+Right: akinesia of the LV apex.
 Notice die excentric movement of the corresponding LV segments during the systole.